ayumi-cloud/sc-developer-module/docs/api/developer_character.md

-convertCharacterEntitiesToASCII | string | Convert character entities to ascii. deleteLeading | string | Delete leading characters. deleteTrailing | string | Delete trailing characters. endsWith | boolean | Determine if a given string ends with a given value. ensureLeading | string | Ensure that a string is starts with a special string. ensureTrailing | string | Ensure that a string is ends with a special string. fullStringClean | string | Clean strings against XSS attacks. healNaughtyHTMLElements | string | Heal naughty html elements. healNaughtyScriptingElements | string | Heal naughty scripting elements.
+convertCharacterEntitiesToASCII | string | Convert character entities to ascii. deleteLeading | string | Delete leading characters. deleteTrailing | string | Delete trailing characters. digit | string | Get only digit characters from the string. endsWith | boolean | Determine if a given string ends with a given value. ensureLeading | string | Ensure that a string is starts with a special string. ensureTrailing | string | Ensure that a string is ends with a special string. escapeHtml | string | Escapes HTML and special chars using php's `filter_var`. fullStringClean | string | Clean strings against XSS attacks. healNaughtyHTMLElements | string | Heal naughty html elements. healNaughtyScriptingElements | string | Heal naughty scripting elements.